camptocamp/odoo-project-tools/README.md

 The package brings the following commands.

-`otools-project`: manage proj
+`otools-project`: manage project

-`otools-pending`: manage pendng merges
+`otools-pending`: manage pending merges

 `otools-release`: bump releases

 `otools-addon`: tools to work with addons and test requirements

+`otools-submodule`: manage submodules

 `otools-tasks`: access to the "old" invoke tasks, yet to be rewritten